uurriola/RayTracingFun/README.md

 ## Progress

-*Please note that the capture frequency is pretty low, not the rendering itself.*
+*Please note that the capture frequency is pretty low.
+The rendering itself is not that slow.*

 ![Sphere with simple moving light](/Assets/moving_light.gif)